 So by Thursday evening, This Man realized that this bite on my right knee wasn't getting any better, but rather was getting progressively worse.
 The pain and swelling was starting to go down my calf and I could see my skin starting to redden.
 It was time to make an executive decision.

-I had to go to the emergency room.
+had to go to the emergency room.

 While heading to Hillcrest, I chatted on the phone with my friend, Jason.
 I hesitated about going to the E.R., but by the time I hung up the phone with him--I knew I had to go.
 So I walked the 2 blocks to Scripps Mercy.

-There's a reason why they call it Scripps Mercy hospital.
+Scripps Mercy hospital.
 It's because [they] don't have any.

 As expected, the emergency room was crowded and I figured there would be a long wait.
 The triage nurse (she was a real sweetheart) examined my leg and told me that I would definitely need to be seen and given an antibiotic for the wound.
 Now it was time to wait.